Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Introduction

-Inspired by classical (strong) Wolfe-Powell line search rules and descent methods in the optimization theory in Euclidean spaces \cite{Powell1976,W1969SIAMRev,W1971SIAMRev} and the work of traditional LMMs \cite{LZ2001SISC,LZ2002SISC,LXY2021CMS,XYZ2012SISC}, this paper is aimed to develop a normalized (strong) Wolfe-Powell-type LMM (NWP-LMM) to capture multiple unstable solutions of the Euler-Lagrange equation \eqref{eq:ELeq}.
-The key point is how to design feasible Wolfe-Powell-type step-size search rules in a Hilbert space.
+Inspired by the discussions above, this paper is aimed to develop a new LMM framework based on general descent directions and the (strong) Wolfe-Powell-type step-size search rules, called a normalized Wolfe-Powell-type LMM (NWP-LMM), to capture multiple unstable solutions of the Euler-Lagrange equation \eqref{eq:ELeq} and provide the possibility to speed up the convergence.
 By employing some curvature properties, two types of normalized Wolfe-Powell-type step-size search rules will be introduced for the LMM with general descent directions.
-Their mathematical justifications and global convergence will be established rigorously by making full use of these curvature properties, which quitely distinguish from those of the NA-LMM \cite{LZ2002SISC,XYZ2012SISC} and NG-LMM \cite{LXY2021CMS}.
+Their mathematical justifications and global convergence will be established rigorously for general descent directions by making full use of these curvature properties, which obviously distinguish from those of the NA-LMM \cite{LZ2002SISC,XYZ2012SISC} and NG-LMM \cite{LXY2021CMS}.
 Finally, two types of descent directions, i.e., the preconditioned steepest descent (PSD) direction and the CG-type descent direction, will be proposed and compared to be implemented in our NWP-LMM algorithm for computing multiple unstable solutions of several semilinear elliptic partial differential equations (PDEs), such as the nonlinear Schr\"{o}dinger equation (NLSE), H\'{e}non equation and Chandrasekhar equation.
 Indeed, it will be seen that the CG-type descent direction can greatly speed up our NWP-LMM algorithm.
+It is worthwhile to point out that the steepest descent direction can be replaced by a general descent direction in the devise of the traditional normalized Armijo-type and Goldstein-type LMM algorithms.
+Further, both the feasibility and global convergence of them can be verified in the line of our approach.